top of page

 You May Need Help Navigating the System

-I found it helpful to hire an educational consultant, because understanding the Dutch school structure was overwhelming—and at the time, I was in a time crunch and didn’t have a local network to lean on.
+I found it helpful to hire an educational consultant, because understanding the Dutch school structure was overwhelming—and at the time, I was in a time crunch and didn’t yet have a local network to lean on.

 Be Prepared for the Unexpected